K-avi/MusicTool/roadmap.md

 cast mallocs to look nicer :)  ; fix some flaws/issues (usage of memcpy() , strlen() n so on)

+I don't intend to make the code perfect at this point I think it's too late to fix everything.
+Some static analysis tool will yell at it (rightfully so).

 documentation update : far from finished